Ball State vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 Eastern Michigan Stats and Trends

-- The Eagles have been underdogs by 2.5 points or more one time this year and have not covered the spread once.
+- The Eagles have covered the spread once this year when underdogs by 1.5 points or more (in three chances).

-- Eastern Michigan's games this year have eclipsed the over/under two times in five opportunities (40%).
+- Eastern Michigan's games this year have hit the over two times in five opportunities (40%).

-- When Eastern Michigan puts up more than 28 points, it is 1-1 against the spread and 3-0 overall.
+- Eastern Michigan is 1-1 against the spread and 3-0 overall when the team notches more than 28 points.

-- When Eastern Michigan piles up over 401.2 yards, the team is 1-1 against the spread and 3-0 overall.
+- When Eastern Michigan picks up more than 401.2 yards, the team is 1-1 against the spread and 3-0 overall.

-- This season the Eagles have seven turnovers, one fewer than the Cardinals have takeaways (8).
+- The Eagles have seven giveaways this season, while the Cardinals have eight takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.